Hither1/Time-Inconsistency-RL/Time_inconsistency/Experiment.md

 We have used 3 algorithms in this paper.
 The Vanilla method, _i.e._ Monte Carlo, and the recursive methods, _i.e._, the Soph-EU-Agent and the E. The pseudo-code of the 3 algorithms are included in the Appendix A of our paper.

 ### 1.1 MC
-For this method
+For this method, we modify the standard textbook implementation of on-policy MC method to use hyperbolic discounting.

-### 1.2 Soph-EU-Agent
+### 1.2 Soph-EU-Agent (Forward)
 This is the method that we refer to as 'forward'.

-### 1.3 Backward Equilbrium
+### 1.3 Equilbrium Q-Iteration (Backward)
+This is the method that we refer to as 'backward'.

 ## 2. Environment
 In this part, we describe how to implement the environments.